jmsaRuc/excalidraw-complete-helm/README.md

-# Excalidraw Complete: A Self-Hosted Solution
+# Excalidraw Complete Helm: A Self-Hosted Solution

+*This is was orginaly a fork of PatWie/excalidraw-complete, wich is now called PatWie/drafft-ink*

 Excalidraw Complete simplifies the deployment of Excalidraw, bringing an all-in-one solution to self-hosting this versatile virtual whiteboard.
 Designed